Exomoon: Indirect detection around white dwarfs

+Indirect detection around brown dwarfs

+In July 2026, astronomers announced that radial-velocity monitoring of CD-35 2722B with the ESO's Very Large Telescope provided strong evidence for at least one planetary-mass satellite.
+It is uncertain whether this exosatellite would fulfill the presently undefined criteria for qualifying as an exomoon, given that CD-35 2722B is likely to be a brown dwarf based on its mass, and the exosatellite is massive enough to be a planet.

 Candidates

-There are a few exomoon candidates.
-Some of them have been deemed unlikely, such as Kepler-1000 b I. Beta Pictoris b I is a strong candidate and is waiting for confirmation by the James Webb Space Telescope.
-Some other candidates are: Kepler-1708b I, HD 189733 b I, HD 189733 b II, WASP-12 b I, WASP-12 b II, and many others.
-There is also a potential exomoon orbiting DH Tauri B, it could be considered a planet orbiting a brown dwarf.
-There are also candidate exomoons in J1407b's extensive ring system, although the moons in J1407b's disk could also be considered planets around a brown dwarf's Circumplanetary disk.
+There are a few exomoon candidates that have been reported through various methods.
+For example, the exomoon candidates of Kepler-1625b and Kepler-1708b have been reported through secondary transits and transit-timing variations.
+The exomoon candidates of WASP-12 b and WASP-49 Ab have been reported based on spectroscopic detections of unusually high concentrations of sodium, which could potentially come from a volcanically active moon resembling Io.

 Detection projects

 There are several missions underway now using some of the methods described above, which will find many more candidate exomoons and be able to confirm or disprove some candidates.
-PLATO, for example, is expected to launch in 2026.
+PLATO, for example, is expected to launch in early 2027.

 As part of the Kepler mission, the Hunt for Exomoons with Kepler (HEK) project was intended to detect exomoons, and generated some of the candidates still discussed today.